Two Kooks » ALL RECIPES » Cedar Planked Chicken

 Step 2: Then turn off burners under the chicken (keep on other burners).
 Cook undisturbed for about 20 minutes.
 Shift planks 180 degrees to help with even cooking.
 Close lid.

-Step 3: Turn burner(s) that were off back on to low and cook for another 18-22 minutes or until chicken is golden brown and reaches temperature of 160F/71C in breast on instant read thermometer.
+Step 3: Turn burner(s) that were off back on to low heat and cook for another 18-22 minutes or until chicken is golden brown and reaches temperature of 160F/71C in breast on instant read thermometer.
 Temperature will rise as chicken rests.

 • SERVE: Transfer chicken to cutting board, loosely cover with foil and let rest for 10 minutes before cutting into pieces.
 Temperature will rise.
 Add garnishes and serve.
 If not too charred, planks can be rinsed in water (no soap) and reused.
 If only 1/4 inch, I toss them.